hraune/net-automation/L3VPN/README.md

 * ASN and BGP information is only populated if you need it, ie PE nodes only.
 * Will use route distinguisher for route target export/import.

+### Pre-validation
+Before any config is generated, the network is checked for any current VPNs already configured.
+Any unknown VPNs is tagged as such.

 ### Config generation
 Each node gets a directory under **output** which config is generated into.
 In all there is up to three configs generated (dependent on role of device):
   * basic.cfg - barebone config with only management
   * running.cfg - network config (linknets, routing etc).
   * service.cfg - service specific config.

+If the **ignore_surprise** option is set to false, any unknown VPNs will be removed.
+If there is any existing VPNs configured that are similar to those in services.yml, the **overwrite_existing** will if set to true generate config that overwrites, or if set to false skip that VPN.

 ### Config deployment
 The network config is deployed with the **ios_config** module in Ansible, service config is deployed with **napalm_install_config**.